oricis/notes/contents/laravel/laravel-tests.md

 ### What classes test under tests/Feature?

-For this tests we use routes, then we can test:
+These tests include Http requests then, for this type of tests we use routes, then with each request, we test the group of:

+ * Controller
+ * Model
- * Controllers
+ * Route

- * Models (across the Controllers)
+and the view... or the data that the view will receive, all together!

 ### What classes test under tests/Unit?